 A Graphic/Web Designer for over twenty years, Cloward has designed many custom logos, over 100 websites, developed curriculum for LaGrange High School and High-Tech Institute.
 Cloward, also created a Style Guide manual and Style Guide website, while at Nordson.
 Cloward also created a custom Icon Library with over 250 custom icons, while at Nordson.
 Some affiliations include Adobe, Aquent, Actus Lend Lease, FedEx, Liz Conces, Marriott International, NFL, and OmniMetrix.net.

 Throughout his career, Cloward has been active in Graphic and Web Design.
 In 1999, he started teaching Graphic and Web Design out of his home.
 Web Design came into play during 1999 as a Sr. Graphic Designer at LaGrange Daily News.
 He has developed static, interactive and e-commerce websites.

 He has worked in the Multimedia/ I.T. industry since 1996 until the present.
-He started his career in the newspaper industry as a Graphic Designer, taught as a Design/Animation Instructor at High-Tech Institute and his most current role was a UX-UI Designer at COTIVITI.
+He started his career in the newspaper industry as a Graphic Designer, taught as a Design/Animation Instructor at High-Tech Institute, completed freelance as a UX-UI Lead and his most recent role was a UX-UI Designer at SNAP INC.

 You may have heard of usability testing or user experience.
 Design and Development teams are turning to user testing to improve the holistic customer experience to ensure a [good-user-experience].